chrsp/CoordinatorsMemoryProblemProject/README.md

 # CoordinatorsMemoryProblemProject

+[UPDATE 2020/12/11: A solution for this problem was added in the branch `feature/new-coordinators-model`.
+However, that's changes the way the Coordinators works.
+Before this the Coordinators as Generic classes that was able to pass data to its caller by using the `subscribe(onNext: )` method.
+With this solution, this is not possible anymore].

 This project was created to describe a possible problem in the usage of Coordinators (in this case, with RxSwift).

 The Project has 5 screens: Intro, Onboarding 1, Onboarding 2, Home and Settings.